Viacheslav1510/CI_PB_PP4/README.md

 Images

-Images used were sourced from www.wallpaperflare.com and an AI image generator (www.zdnet.com) was used for the testimonials user photos.
+Images were used from www.wallpaperflare.com and an AI image generator (www.zdnet.com) was used for the testimonials user photos.

 Content